 Regarding #1, most startups never get to that point.

 That’s why exercising early is risky.
 If the company goes out of business, you’ve lost the money you spent.
-(You may be able to recover some of the taxes – but more on that in a future blog post.)

 If you want to exercise your ISOs but don’t want to risk losing money, non-recourse financing is a solution.

 Regarding #2, sometimes the 409A valuation of a company temporarily dips.
 This means you can exercise at a lower cost, so in that scenario waiting actually makes it cheaper.

 If you are long-term optimistic about the company, you should expect the 409A valuation to go up – unless you foresee a specific reason why the company would take a hit in the short term.

 Now that you’ve got the big picture, let’s dig into the details of just how ISOs are taxed…